iminsik/kubenetes-learning/README.md

           secretName: db-secrets
 ```

-# TODO: create service for the app running with MySQL database service
+## TODO 5: create service for the app running with MySQL database service
 'helloworld-db-service' is talking to 'database-service' to persist visitors number in MySQL database.

 ```yml